-My PhD studies at Prof. Yoel Kloog's lab focused on the concept of Salirasib as a unique therapeutic drug that may protect against malignant glioblastoma.
+My PhD studies at Prof. Yoel Kloog's lab focused on the concept of Salirasib as a unique therapeutic drug that protects against malignant glioblastoma.

-When I joined the lab it was obvious that Salirasib can efficiently induce dislodgement of active Ras from cellular membrane and thus reduce level of cellular active-Ras.
-It was shown that treatment with Salirasib led to cell growth inhibition of several cell lines transformed by constitutively activate Ras, including N-Ras-transformed human melanoma cells, human skin cancer cells (merkel cell carcinoma, MCC) that depended on signaling of tyrosine kinase receptors and LNCaP and CWR-R1 prostate cancer cells that associated with upregulation of growth factor mediated pathways.However, the cellular mechanisms mediating Salirasib's efficacy remain unrevealed.
-To deepen our understanding regarding Salirasib's mechanism of action in cells transformed by constitutively activate Ras, I opted to conduct my studies in human glioblastoma cells that harbor high level of chronically active WT-Ras due to their highly activated tyrosine kinase receptors.
+When I joined the lab it was obvious that Salirasib can efficiently induce dislodgment of active Ras from the cellular membrane, thus reducing levels of active Ras.
+Treatment with Salirasib was known to cause cell growth inhibition in several cell lines transformed by constitutively activate Ras, including N-Ras-transformed human melanoma cells, human skin cancer cells (merkel cell carcinoma, MCC), and LNCaP and CWR-R1 prostate cancer.However, the cellular mechanisms mediating Salirasib's mechanism of action remained unrevealed.
+To decipher the drug's mechanisms of action in cells transformed by constitutively activate Ras, I conducted my studies in human glioblastoma cells that harbor high levels of chronically active Ras due to their highly activated tyrosine kinase receptors.

 I employed genome-wide gene expression profiling along with classical biochemical techniques to identify the main core of transcriptional regulation that governs the cellular response to Salirasib in glibolastoma cells.
-In a collaborative study with the laboratory of Prof. Gideon Rechavi from Sheba Medical Center, I discovered a phenomenal gene expression reduction in a number of prominent hypoxia induced factor (HIF-1α) target genes as result of Salirasib administration.
-Treatment with the drug reduced the expression of numerous glycolysis enzymes that are positively regulated by HIF-1α, leading to glycolysis shutdown and to severe drop in ATP levels (published in Cancer Research).
+I discovered that Salirasib treatment resulted in a phenomenal gene expression reduction in a number of prominent HIF-1α target genes, among them numerous glycolysis enzymes that known to be positively regulated by HIF-1α.
+Thus, treatment with Salirasib in glioblastoma cells led to glycolysis shutdown and to severe drop in ATP levels (published in Cancer Research).

-To obtain a global dissection of the transcriptional response to Salirasib, a follow-up collaborative study with Dr. Rani Elkon and Prof. Ron Shamir, was carried to discover additional transcription factors that participate in the transcriptional response to Salirasib treatment.
-I identified E2F1 to be the predominant Ras-dependent component associated with cell-cycle arrest.
-Evidently, inhibition of Ras by Salirasib promoted decreased expression of key E2F1-target genes that are critical for cell-cycle progression (published in International Journal of Cancer).
+To obtain a global dissection of the transcriptional response to Salirasib, a follow-up study was carried to discover additional transcription factors that participate in the transcriptional response to Salirasib treatment.
+I identified E2F1 to be a predominant Ras dependent component associated with cell-cycle arrest.
+Evidently, inhibition of Ras by Salirasib promoted decreased expression of key E2F1-target genes that known to be play a prominent role in cell-cycle progression (published in International Journal of Cancer).